 - Don’t worry, fear or be anxious about these hard things you see all around you.

 - Trust that I have them under control.

-Forgive me for holding onto my rights when You clearly say no. Give me strength to relinquish my rights and shoulds and discontentment to You.
+Forgive me for holding onto my rights when You clearly say no. Give me the strength to relinquish my rights and shoulds and discontentment to You.
 I trust You.
 You have been faithful and trustworthy.
-I don’t know why I can’t just leave this with You, trust You about it and be thankful for all the Yeses.
+I don’t know why I can’t just leave this with You, trust You about it and be thankful for all the yeses.

 It’s hard to be still, calm me, hold me, surround me in your peace as I surrender to You today.